sarakanyal03/FileOrganizer/README.md

 ### Logging and Undo Mechanism

 All file movements are recorded in .organizer.log with:
--Timestamp
+- Timestamp
--Source and destination paths
+- Source and destination paths
--File checksum (for verification)
+- File checksum (for verification)
--Undo reads from this log and moves files back to their original locations.
+- Undo reads from this log and moves files back to their original locations.

 ### Git Commands Used